NHS England South East Faculty of Advancing Practice: A guide to implementing and funding advanced practice 2026-2027

 Q18.
 Which organisations can apply for funding?

-Answer: NHS organisations such as Trusts and GP Practices (via their Training Hub) in the NHS England SE region are invited to submit their expressions of interest for advanced practice training for new learners.
+Answer: NHS organisations such as Trusts and GP Practices (via their Training Hub/Primary Care School) in the NHS England SE region are invited to submit their funding applications for advanced practice training for new learners.

 Independent providers of NHS services can also be considered.

 Q19.
-What are the conditions that need to be met to qualify for funding?
+What are the conditions that need to be met to qualify for advanced practice funding?

 Answer: The decision by NHS England South East Region to award funding for advanced practice is on confirmation of the following at organisation, Trust or Primary Care Hub level: